How to Upgrade to Moodle 5.x: Step-by-Step Guide + New /Public/ Folder Structure Explained

 • Delete any custom plugins you no longer need.

-• Check the Moodle plugins directory to ensure your remaining plugins are compatible with Moodle 5.1 or higher.
+• Check the Moodle plugins directory to ensure your remaining plugins are compatible with Moodle 5.1 and later versions.

 • Only reinstall plugins after confirming compatibility.

 If your current theme or plugins haven’t been updated for Moodle 5.1 yet, this is a great opportunity to modernize.
-Our premium Moodle 5 themes Lumo, Maker, and Edutor are fully compatible with Moodle 5.1+ and the new /public/ folder structure.
+Our premium Moodle 5 themes Lumo, Maker, and Edutor are fully compatible with Moodle 5.1 and later versions, including the new /public/ folder structure.

 5. Set up a staging copy